oracle-nace-dsai/mysql-heatwave-forecasting/README.md

 4 get optimized model's settings

-    set @next_model='Chicago.train_admin_1695680450';
+    set @next_model='Chicago.train_admin_<model_id>';
     select * from ML_SCHEMA_admin.MODEL_CATALOG where (model_handle=@next_model);

+where <model_id> refers to the ID of the best performing model that was trained by AutoML.
-which shows that AutoML's preferred algo is LGBMRegressor and that it didnt drop any features since "selected_column_names": "N_change", "N_current", "Primary_Type", "Ward", "Week", "Year"]
+The above also shows that AutoML's preferred algo is LGBMRegressor and that it didnt drop any features since "selected_column_names": "N_change", "N_current", "Primary_Type", "Ward", "Week", "Year"]

 5 issue above query from VM and use jq to pretty print